FeralWriting/Counting_Money/README.md

 # Counting_Money
-Outputs the total amount of money a user has after receiving number of bills and coins.
+Outputs the total amount of money a user has after receiving number of bills and coins using Java.